Virtual EMDR

 • Release fear-based conditioning

-By targeting the root memories fueling anxiety, EMDR creates lasting relief rather than temporary symptom management
+By targeting the root memories fueling anxiety, EMDR creates lasting relief rather than temporary symptom management.

 EMDR for Depression